 The Discovery Projects form the major part of this investment, and this call aims to fund up to five projects over a maximum of 36 months within a total funding envelope of up to £15 million.
 The indicative limit for each project is £3 million.

-For the full call specification please see the Towards a National Collection call guidance (PDF, 351KB)
+For the full call specification please see the Towards a National Collection call guidance (PDF, 380KB).

-If you wish to attend, please complete the online SmartSurvey at: www.smartsurvey.co.uk/s/TANCDiscoveryProjectsVirtualMeetings
+If you wish to attend, please complete the online SmartSurvey which can be found at:

 JISC Mail Group